dutchaug/devfest-2014/_posts/2014-08-06-call-for-papers.markdown

 date:   2014-08-06 21:00:00
 isStaticPost: false
 ---
-GDG Devfest Netherlands 2014 will be held on Saturday October 4th at the University of Amsterdam.
+GDG Devfest Netherlands 2014 will be held on Saturday November 8th at the University of Amsterdam.
 If you want to be part of this great event as a speaker you knocked on the right door.

 #### Presenters – who should speak at the DevFest Conference?